TuringAllies/.github/profile/README.md

 ## Usage

-To spin this project up, run the following command from the command line:
+To spin up this project, run the following command from the command line:

 ```
 bin/dev